 Starcade-watching events became the norm.
-We reacted to it with Super Bowl-like enthusiasm, and the moment each episode ended our only choice was to channel our ecstasy into the Atari 2600.
-The earliest airings of the show could generate quite a crowd of neighborhood kids, but after the novelty wore off only a few of us diehards stayed committed to the afternoon time slot.
+We reacted to it with Super Bowl-like enthusiasm, and the moment each episode ended, the only thing we could do was to channel our ecstasy into the Atari 2600.
+The earliest airings of the show could generate quite a crowd of neighborhood kids, but after the novelty wore off only a few of us diehards remained committed to the afternoon time slot.
 One such zealot was a pal of mine named Brad Felts.
 His house was an ideal Starcade hangout, forever stocked with Goldfish crackers and canned soda pop.
 (Their television set even sported what was likely our town's first-ever Betamax player.)

-On a Spring morning Brad showed up to homeroom with the crazed look of inspiration on his face.
-He erupted into babble and I sensed that he'd been waiting many hours to unload his revelation upon me.
+On a Spring morning Brad showed up to homeroom with the look of inspiration on his face.
+He began to babble, and I could tell that he'd been waiting hours to unload his revelation on me.
 It was something about Starcade, and a club, and titles and duties, and other foreign concepts.
 I patronizingly agreed to his wishes and I even signed something.
 It was a letter...

 Two months later I was deeply thankful that I had gone along with Brad's mania.
 He informed me that his mother had used her superpowers of adulthood to mail our letter to the JM Production company, creators of Starcade.
-But not only that— they wrote back...
+Not only that— they wrote back...

-As indicated above, the honorable Mavis E. Arthur herself granted us the world's first and only Starcade Fan Club!
-Thus President Brad and I were bestowed our first-ever positions of authority.
+As seen above, the honorable Mavis E. Arthur herself granted us the world's first and only Starcade Fan Club!
+Thus President Brad and I were given our first-ever positions of authority.
 But what is glory without riches?
 In fact, the Starcade HQ saw fit to issue us official regalia...

 To this day I've never worn a more prestigious uniform.
 They also included a small character called a Weepul bearing the Starcade logo.
 (Unfortunately it fell prey to the family cat.
 But you can take heart Weepul sympathizers, the cat is long dead now.)

 So what do a couple of nine-year-old boys do with instant power and status?
-Well, after our prolonged boasting sessions were over, we found ourselves at a loss.
-Then it struck me that our new lifestyle would inevitably involve loads of privileged information followed by hoards of new enemies.
+Well, after our boasting sessions were over, we found ourselves at a loss.
+I assumed that our new lifestyle would involve loads of privileged information (followed by hoards of new enemies.)
 We were in desperate need of a secret code.
-So I rose to the challenge and developed this devious little number...
+So I developed this devious little number...

 So with the code out of the way, the next order of business was assembling our army of fans.
 We collected pages of names of potential members.
 We gave all the local children reason to be very excited, and it felt great to be in the center of it all.
-The letter from JM Productions promised that each kid we reported would receive a free button and Weepul.
+The letter from JM Productions promised that each kid would receive a free button and Weepul.
 But, you know, we had our spoils and I guess we were a bit too fourth grader-ish to follow through on actually mailing in the list.
-Nor were we effective enough to even update headquarters on our club activities as they had requested.
+Nor were we effective enough to update Starcade headquarters on our club activities as they had requested.
 In reality our only club activity was watching more Starcade.
-And with reruns and such, we even phased out of that.
-It's astonishing to recall how we so swiftly squandered our prized positions.
-Our attention spans had forsaken us, but worse was the way we forsook our people.
-I realize we were young, but in a very real sense we fell right into the common snares of authority— egoism and conceit, all while failing to fulfill the responsibilities that came with the job.
-Then we lost all interest before our term was over.
-We stuffed our pockets with Weepuls while ignoring the needs of our followers.
+When we were faced with reruns, we even phased out of that.
+Thinking back, it's astonishing how we swiftly squandered our prized positions.
+Like so many other political leaders, we stuffed our pockets with Weepuls and moved on.